Schoolin' Life: Production and mixing

-"Schoolin' Life" was written by Beyoncé Knowles, Terius Nash, Shea Taylor, and Carlos McKinney.
-Production was handled by Knowles, The-Dream, and Los Da Mystro.
+"Schoolin' Life" was written by Beyoncé, Terius Nash, Shea Taylor, and Carlos McKinney.
+Production was handled by Beyoncé, The-Dream, and Los Da Mystro.
 It was made available on the deluxe edition of 4, which was sold exclusively at Target until that edition was released to iTunes Stores on January 2, 2012.
 The deluxe edition consists of an additional two deluxe only tracks, "Dance for You" and "Lay Up Under Me" and three remixes of "Run the World (Girls)" (2011).
 Jordan Young aka DJ Swivel mixed the song at New York's Jungle City Studios.
 Describing "Schoolin' Life" as his favorite track on the album, Swivel told Sound on Sound that he was adamant about mixing the song:

-I spent a lot of time after [Knowles] left the studio tightening up the rough.
+I spent a lot of time after [Beyoncé] left the studio tightening up the rough.
 In fact, I'm sure she let me mix it just because I loved the track so much!
 I mixed this in the fantastic penthouse room in Jungle City.
 This record was, of course, about the vocals — but a lot of it was about the production elements too.
 Everything had to be audible; there's some interesting percussion, and the hook had to feel nice and big.

 Around 100 tracks were used on "Schoolin' Life"; they were roughly split with 50 for the music and 50 for the vocals.
 As stated by Swivel, musically the aim of the mix was to take a large number of tracks and create a perfect balance.
 So, he used Waves’ Metaflanger on the percussion and some of the snares, and spent some time EQ’ing.
 Swivel explained that there was much parallel processing on the lead vocal.
 The lead-vocal bus was muted to a second bus, and one of them was entirely crushed on a 50:1 compression ratio which was totally limited and with a very low threshold.
 He elaborated, "It creates a very gritty distorted sound in there, really low to taste, and it fills in the lead vocal very nicely.
 The crushed vocal runs quietly underneath."